neulab/gemini-benchmark/benchmarking/translation_flores/README.md

 ### Notebooks
 *langid_classifier.ipynb* - for classifying the langauge of the predictions

-*zeno_browser.ipynb* - This notebook shows how to use the Zeno library to analyze the results from our experiments.
+*visualization/translation_flores/zeno_upload.py* - This script shows how to upload results to the Zeno library and visualize them.